Free Open Graph Tools for Social Media Optimization

 Optimize Images and Metadata

-The og:image tag is often the first thing users notice when your content pops up in their social feeds.
-Make sure your image is high-quality and eye-catching.
+The og:image tag is often the first thing users notice when your content appears in social feeds.
 Use a JPEG or PNG file with a resolution of at least 1200 x 630 pixels.
-The image should not only look good but also be relevant to the content it represents[5][1].
+The image should be clear, relevant, and easy to understand at feed size[5][1].

 There are four key tags you should never skip: og:title, og:description, og:image, and og:url[3].
-Think of the og:title as your headline - it needs to stand out in a crowded feed.
-Keep it short, snappy, and attention-grabbing.
-For the og:description, aim for a brief yet informative summary that encourages clicks.
+Treat the Open Graph title as your feed headline.
+Keep it short and clear.
+For the og:description, write a brief summary that tells people what the page contains.

 Here’s an example of a well-optimized Open Graph tag set: